 Users who view the same model or report might see different data, depending on the user’s security context.

-If the model cache has been preserved, the cache is secured using the Analysis Services security model (roles).
+If the model uses cached data, the cache is secured using the Analysis Services security model (roles).
 The cache might contain data that the model designer is privileged to see but the user is not.
 Model and report designers should either clear the cache, or secure this data by controlling access via roles.

 A model that answers queries from the cache cannot impersonate the current user when connecting to the data source.
 If you want to impersonate the current user when connecting to the data source, you must use DirectQuery mode.